beginning of content

 Key facts

-- Pelvic inflammatory disease (PID) is inflammation or infection of the pelvic area.
+• Pelvic inflammatory disease (PID) is an infection of the uterus, ovaries, fallopian tubes or pelvic area in females.

-- If you have PID you need antibiotic treatment for at least 2 weeks and may your doctors may recommend you go to hospital for treatment.
+• If you have PID you will need antibiotic treatment for at least 2 weeks.

-- Without treatment, PID can lead to fertility problems, chronic (long term) pelvic pain, ectopic pregnancy (a pregnancy that grows outside your uterus) and poor pregnancy outcomes.
+• Without treatment, PID can lead to fertility problems, chronic (long-term) pelvic pain, ectopic pregnancy and pregnancy complications.

 What is pelvic inflammatory disease (PID)?